ThisisAEmam/ngx-module-linker/README.md

 - **Lets you switch ngx-module branches from a quick pick** (no need to open a terminal).
 - **Builds the ngx-module library for you**.
 - **Builds and links ngx-module into the current WebFactory DE Angular app** so you can immediately use the latest changes.
+- **Opens the ngx-module workspace in a separate VS Code window** and can start the library in watch/dev mode.

 This is designed for teams who share a single `ngx-module` library across several WebFactory DE Angular applications.